R-EM/CarND-MPC-Project/writeup.md

 Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.

 The values used for N and dt were 10 and 0.1 respecively.
 These values were the provided values by Udacity's walkthrough video.
 Changing these did not seem necessary once I was finished tuning the weights for my controller to function correctly.
 But what I can do is provide an explanation as to why they were not changed.
-After

-Reasoning for weights:
-I began by using the initial weights provided by Udacity's walkthrough video.
-However, these values did not provide a satisfactory result for the controller.
-Initially, the car would just drive straight out of the course, and that alone is reason enough to dismiss these weights.
-I began by increasing the values of the steering angle and the acceleration.

-Reasoning for not changing N:
 The purpose of the Model Predictive Control (MPC) is to determine how the vehicle will work at N samples from the current sample, and adjust the next time sample values accordingly.
 By reducing the time step length, we are effectively reducing how far ahead we are looking into the future for determining the next values.
 Reducing this value could be a good idea if the model is highly inaccurate, since we cannot confidently rely on it.
 Increasing the time step length would be the equivalent of looking further ahead into the future and adjusting our values accordingly.
 This would be a good idea if our model is highly accurate, but this comes at the cost of higher computational power, which may not always be possible.

 The tradeoffs are as follow: